hasham-qaiser/astro-portfolio/src/content/post/pi-hole.md

 ---
-title: "Astro Portfolio"
+title: "Pi-hole"
 publishDate: "20 August 2023"
 description: "My attempt to create a more minimal portfolio, using astro.js"
-tags: ["portfolio", "astrojs", "typescript", "tailwind"]
+tags: ["raspberrypi", "pihole", "homelab", "tailwind"]
 ---

 An attempt to craft a portfolio with a minimalist design, using astro.js, TypeScript, and tailwind for a polished and refined layout and design.